weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

 ### Option 3: A private or local model

-You can build a Docker image which supports any model which is compatible with Hugging Face's `AutoModel` and `AutoTokenzier`.
+You can build a Docker image which supports any model which is compatible with Hugging Face's `AutoModel` and `AutoTokenizer`.

 In the following example, we are going to build a custom image for a non-public model which we have locally stored at `./my-model`.